pennywangpw/SplitEZ/README.md

     Get into your pipenv, migrate your database, seed your database, and run your Flask app
     *  `pipenv shell`
     *  `flask db upgrade`
+        you may need to run this command if there's any issue: pipenv run flask seed undo
     *  `flask seed all`
     *  `flask run`